 Ultimately, the key thing to takeaway is that wrongful death claims are liability claims.
-To recover wrongful death compensation in Georgia, you must prove that the defendant was at-fault for your family member’s fatal accident—either because of their negligence, recklessness, or outright criminal conduct.
+To recover wrongful death compensation, you must prove that the defendant was at-fault for your family member’s fatal accident—either because of their negligence, recklessness, or outright criminal conduct.

 Strong evidence is always needed to bring a successful claim.
 It is not always easy for people to know whether or not they have a claim.
 In some cases, the wrongful conduct of a defendant is clear, obvious, and egregious.
 In other cases, negligence is subtle.
 Do not assume that you and your family have no options.
 Set up a free, comprehensive consultation with an Atlanta wrongful death lawyer.

 Who Is Eligible To Bring A Wrongful Death Case In Atlanta?